vince-lam/web3-phishing-detection/README.md

 ### Assumptions and Constraints

+Assumptions:

+* Metrics
   * Positive label is a phishing message
   * A false negative (a phishing message not caught) is more detrimental to the business than a false positive (a genuine message predicted as a phishing attempt)
+  * Success metric is F1-score because both false negatives (real phishing attempts) and false positives (genuine messages labelled as phishing) are detrimental to the customer, although false negatives are more detrimental.
+  * Assume that this model is deployed across all communication channels such as email social media, and messaging apps.
+  In reality, you would likely have a different model for each communication channel for different metrics, e.g. recall for social media.
-* In the trade-off between inference speed/latency and accuracy, inference speed is preferred - so will prefer smaller LLMs
+* In the trade-off between inference speed/latency and accuracy, inference speed is preferred - so will prefer smaller LLMs.
+Added benefit of greater explainability and lower complexity
 * Model will output a probability and a threshold will be set to determine the label
-* Will apply OOP principles but will not fully abstract the codebase
-* The LLM is called via an API rather than hosted on-prem
+* The model is downloaded and stored on from Docker image rather than hosted on HuggingFace and called via API.
+This means the model can be accessed offline, have faster inference speeds, and not rely on internet connection.
+* Flask app is deployed locally and not hosted on cloud services such as Heroku or AWS
+* Feature engineering, such as character count, word count, suspicious words count, sentiment analysis, is not required for large language models, as they have been trained on sufficient data to understand context
+* Will explore existing pre-trained models which were trained for phishing/spam classification tasks and experiment if this transfer learning provides greater performance
-* Assume no fine tuning of LLMs is required
+* Assume that no money is allowed to be spent on this project, so no calling of OpenAI's API and fine tuning of LLMs using cloud GPU services, such as RunPod
+* Assume no class rebalancing is required as the labels are relatively balanced (292:212).

-* Due to time constraints, the following features will be excluded:
+Due to limited time resource (2.5 days), the following constraints will be applied:

+* Will not explore traditional NLP methods and packages, such as nltk and spaCy
-  * data validation
+* Data validation excluded
-  * enforcing typing with ensure or pydantic
+* Enforcing typing (e.g. ensure or pydantic) excluded
-  * testing and coverage of all methods and functions
+* Some testing and coverage of methods and functions but not all
-  * augmenting the dataset by artificially creating new samples
+* Some logging but throughout the codebase
+* Some object-orientated programming principles will be applied but not to full codebase
+* Simple Flask app UI
+* Explainability of model not explored

+The following MLOps best practices will not be applied:

-  * supplementing the dataset with external data
+* Data version control as the dataset is static
+* Continuous model deployment CI/CD with GitHub actions
+* Monitoring of model in production is not required, i.e. data drift

 ## Roadmap

-* Explore dataset and assess data quality
+* Explore dataset and assess data quality, e.g. duplicates
 * Define problem statement and evaluation metrics
 * Initialise git
 * Create repo structure
 * Create .gitignore
-* Set up pre-commit and github actions CI/CD for linting, sorting, and typing
+* Set up pre-commit and github actions CI/CD for linting (black), sorting (isort), and typing - for standardised styling
-* Create an end-to-end pipeline with a simple transformer (BERT) and log metrics with MLflow and DagsHub and set a baseline.
+* Create an end-to-end training pipeline with a simple transformer (BERT) and log metrics with MLflow and DagsHub and set a baseline.
 A pipeline consists of:
   * data ingestion
+  * data preprocessing
   * model training
   * model evaluation
-* Feature engineer new simple features, such as character count, word count, and suspicious words count, run pipeline and track experiment metrics.
-Add following step to pipeline:
-  * model transformation
-* Train multiple small-sized LLMs from HuggingFace and track experiment metrics
+* Train a few small-sized LLMs from HuggingFace and track experiment metrics due to limited time resources
-* Feature engineer more complex features that require machine learning, such as sentiment analysis, run pipeline and track experiment metrics
-* Augment the dataset as it is small for a deep learning problem at ~500 instances and track impact on experiment metrics.
 * Create Flask app
-* Dockerise the container
+* Dockerize the container (separate development and production builds)
+* Update README

 ## Set Up

+## Model Selection

+### Metric results

 ## Repo Structure

 ## Tools

 ## Future Work

+With more time, the constraints mentioned above would be implemented.

 ## License